bobaseb/energetically-coherent-computation/index.md

 - in energetic functionalism
 - physical requirements for consciousness

+Information density
+- relative to energetic costs
+- in biological neural systems
+- optimization in conscious processing

 Information integration
+- electromagnetic fields as substrate for
 - physical constraints on
 - speed limitations of
+- thermodynamic constraints on

+Information processing
+- achieved while respecting physical constraints
+- and energetic coherence
+- consciousness requiring more than
+- in biological systems
+- physical constraints on
+- relationship to energetic coherence
+- traditional computational approaches to

 Integrated Information Theory

+Integration and coordination mechanisms
+- in neural systems
+- multiple forms of
+- role in creating globally coherent states

+Interface dynamics
+- between brain subsystems
+- maintaining coherence across boundaries
+- role in consciousness

 Interdependencies
 - between philosophical commitments